 Fascinating Florida history told through the eyes of a tower

 Initially built as a 65-foot lighthouse with wooden stairs, Cape Florida Lighthouse guided sailors and served as a lookout to protect the area from the pirates and other invaders that had been posing dangers to Florida throughout the 1700s and early 1800s.
 The first keeper and his family moved into the lighthouse’s cottage, becoming the first American family to reside in Key Biscayne.

 Eleven years after opening, while the keeper and his family were away, a band of Seminole Indians attacked the tower, burning all of the wood structure inside and pillaging the cottage.
 It would be several years – well after the threat of Indians had subsided – before the lighthouse was rebuilt and operating again.

-After Florida seceded from the Union in the 1860s, it was again damaged by southern sympathizers, and then went in and out of service several times over the next 100 years for various reasons ranging from tropical storm damage to lack of funding to operate the tower.
+After Florida seceded from the Union in the 1860s, it was again damaged by Confederate sympathizers, and then went in and out of service several times over the next 100 years for various reasons ranging from tropical storm damage to lack of funding to operate the tower.
 It was restored and reopened in time for Miami’s Centennial Celebration in 1996, and the lighthouse now sits on the U.S. National Register of Historic Places.